naywilkins512/READMEGenerator/README.md

   # Installation Instructions

-  clone this repo to your local
   # Usage
-  node index.js

   # License
   Copyright (c) 2020, Nay Wilkins
 All rights reserved.
-  This source code is licensed under the GNU General Public License v3.0 found in the LICENSE file in the root directory of this source tree.
+  This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.
   # Contributing